Ms Kashmir Kaur (FHEA)

 - Location: Parkinson Building, Level 3

 Prior to moving into the education sector, I spent several years working in the broadcasting industry.
-My time in television gave me extensive business and media experience and an in depth knowledge of programme making particularly in the documentaries, features and factual entertainment departments.
+My time in television gave me extensive research, business and media experience and an in-depth knowledge of programme making particularly in the documentaries, features and factual entertainment departments.

 - Programme Director of Foreign Language Assistants' Language Course

 - English for Academic Purposes Lecturer

 My research interests in education are varied.
 They intersect student identity, engagement, internationalisation including aspects such as Critical EAP, ‘criticality’ in higher education, dialogic feedback, self-directed learning and ‘decolonising' student education.

 - Kaur, K. 2020.
 ‘Worst of times or best of times?
 You decide.’
 Centre for Excellence in Language Teaching Blog.
 July.